McDonnell FH Phantom: Into flight

 Production Phantoms incorporated a number of design improvements.
 These included provisions for a flush-fitting centerline drop tank, an improved gunsight, and the addition of speed brakes.
 Production models used Westinghouse J30-WE-20 engines with 1,600 lbf of thrust per engine.
 The top of the vertical tail had a more square shape than the rounder tail used on the prototypes, and a smaller rudder was used to resolve problems with control surface clearance discovered during test flights.
 The horizontal tail surfaces were shortened slightly, while the fuselage was stretched by 19 in.
 The amount of framing in the windshield was reduced to enhance pilot visibility.
+While the prototype Phantoms had a curved tip present on their vertical tailplane, production examples had squared-off tips instead.

 Halfway through the production run, the navy reassigned the designation letter "D" back to Douglas, with the Phantom being redesignated FH-1.
 Including the two prototypes, a total of 62 Phantoms were finally produced, with the last FH-1 rolling off the assembly line in May 1948.

 Realizing that the production of more powerful jet engines was imminent, McDonnell engineers proposed a more powerful variant of the Phantom while the original aircraft was still under development – a proposal that would lead to the design of the Phantom's replacement, the F2H Banshee.
 Although the new aircraft was originally envisioned as a modified Phantom, the need for heavier armament, greater internal fuel capacity, and other improvements eventually led to a substantially heavier and bulkier aircraft that shared few parts with its agile predecessor.
 Despite this, the two aircraft were similar enough that McDonnell was able to complete its first F2H-1 in August 1948, a mere three months after the last FH-1 had rolled off the assembly line.